Erector Spinae

 What Is the Erector Spinae Group

-The erector spinae, also known as the sacrospinalis, is a group of muscles comprising the middle layer of the intrinsic or deep back muscles.
+The erector spinae, also known as the sacrospinalis, is a group of muscles comprising the middle or intermediate layer of the intrinsic or deep back muscles.
 The name literally means ‘spinal erectors,’ with the group including 3 muscles that span the entire length of the spinal column.

 The thin, long bands of muscles are the primary extensors of the back and are instrumental in the movements and flexibility of the back and neck.